-While the Authority anticipated providing 1.8 million passenger trips in FY20, the actual number of passenger trips at 1.55 million fell short of plan.
-The shortfall was a direct result of a 14% drop in fixed route and paratransit passengers from the previous year.
-While declining ridership has been an industry wide trend for several years, the significant decrease was caused by the shelter-in-place orders set forth in March, 2020 due to the coronavirus pandemic.
+While the Authority anticipated providing 2.3 million passenger trips in FY21, the actual number of passenger trips at 860 thousand fell short of plan.
+The shortfall was a direct result of over a 50% drop in fixed route and paratransit passengers from pre-pandemic levels.
+While declining ridership has been an industry wide trend for several years, the significant decrease caused by the shelter-in-place orders set forth in March 2020 due to the coronavirus pandemic continue.